snbdevops/blog/jenkins/interview-q.md

    4. **Firewall/Network Issues**: Check for any network issues or firewalls blocking the connection.

 ---

-### 20. **Scenario: Jenkins is using too much disk space, and the server is running out of capacity.
-How would you handle this?**

-   **Answer**:
-   1. **Workspace Cleanup**: Configure Jenkins to clean up workspaces after builds, especially for jobs that don’t need to retain old data.
-   2. **Artifact Retention**: Use the **"Discard old builds"** option to limit the number of builds retained:
-      ```groovy
-      options {
-          buildDiscarder(logRotator(numToKeepStr: '10', artifactNumToKeepStr: '5'))
-      }
-      ```
-   3. **Slave Cleanup**: Periodically clean up the Jenkins agents to remove old, unused files.

----
-Here are 10 more scenario-based Jenkins interview questions with detailed answers:

----

 ### 21. **Scenario: You need to trigger a Jenkins build when a specific tag is pushed to the Git repository.
 How would you configure Jenkins for this?**

    **Answer**: